timholy/SnoopCompile.jl/docs/src/snoopr.md

     maker::Symbol
 end

+function Base.show(@nospecialize(d::AbstractDisplay), x)
+    str = string(x)
-getwidth(d::AbstractDisplay) = d.width
+    w = d.width
+    if length(str) > w  # do we have to truncate to fit the display width?
+        ...
 ```

+In this `show` method, we've deliberately chosen to prevent specialization on the specific type of `AbstractDisplay` (to reduce the total number of times we have to compile this method).
-Julia's inference will generally not realize that `getwidth` returns an `Int`; without exhaustive checking, it can't be sure that there aren't subtypes that have some other type for field `width`.
+As a consequence, Julia's inference generally will not realize that `d.width` returns an `Int`--it might be able to discover that by exhaustively checking all subtypes, but if there are a lot of such subtypes then such checks would slow compilation considerably.

-Fortunately, you can help by specifying an interface for generic `AbstractDisplay` objects:
+Fortunately, you can help by defining an interface for generic `AbstractDisplay` objects:

 ```
 function Base.getproperty(d::AbstractDisplay, name::Symbol)